jpurcel8/ntr-orthogonalization/README.md

 ## Usage

-### `NTR_Orthogonalization_v16_listinput.m`
+### NTR_Orthogonalization_v16_listinput.m

 The primary script to run the library's functionality is `NTR_Orthogonalization_v16_listinput.m`.
 This script takes in a list of words and outputs distance matrices for those words.
 An example word list is provided in `data/wordinput_1.csv`.

-If you want to use your own list of words, create a .csv file with each of the words in a different cell, in all lowercase, in a signle row.
+If you want to use your own list of words, create a .csv file with each of the words in a different cell, in all lowercase, in a single row.
 Replace `data/wordinput_1.csv` with this file, or edit the `NTR_Orthogonalization_v16_listinput.m` script to accomodate the name and location of your file in the line reading

 `wordlistinput = readtable("data/wordinput_1.csv", 'ReadVariableNames', false);`

-### `NTR_Orthogonalization_v16_randinput_SCRIPT.m`
+### NTR_Orthogonalization_v16_random_iterations.m

-The script `NTR_Orthogonalization_v16_randinput_SCRIPT.m` generates distance matrices from a random list of words.
+The script `NTR_Orthogonalization_v16_random_iterations.m` generates distance matrices from a random list of words.

 ## Contribution and Support